 Psychology: Reading People, Not Minds

 Forget the Hollywood version of poker tells where someone's eye twitches and you know they're bluffing.
-At beginner tables, psychology is simpler: categorize players and adjust.
+At beginner tables, psychology is simpler: watch how much someone plays and how aggressively they bet.

 Discipline: The Multiplier That Makes Everything Else Work